unixmedia/DMSnt84-web/README.md

 Domotika IOBoards-web
 ===========

-Web GUI for DMSnt84 I/O Boards
+Web GUI for Domotika I/O Boards

 To compile a new webgui execute the script "Convert_Webpages_To_Mpfs2.sh" with the name of the firmware that match the web gui you are upgrading and the language